Representation of small ball probabilities in Hilbert space and lower bound in regression for functional data: Preliminaries

 Sometimes only one of these bounds is accessible or needed.

 It is worth noting or recalling a few crucial features of small deviations techniques.
 The Laplace transform, as well as in large deviations problems, is a major tool when coupled with the saddlepoint method.
-Small deviations are intimately connected with the entropy of the unit ball of the reproducing kernel Hilbert space associated with $X$, with the $l$-approximation numbers of $X$ (i.e. the rate of approximation of $X$ by a finite dimensional random variable, see Li, Linde (1999) ) or to the degree of compactness of linear operators generating $X$ (see Li, Linde (2004)).
+Small deviations are intimately connected with the entropy of the unit ball of the reproducing kernel Hilbert space associated with $X$, with the $l$-approximation numbers of $X$ (i.e. the rate of approximation of $X$ by a finite dimensional random variable, see Li, Linde (1999)) or to the degree of compactness of linear operators generating $X$ (see Li, Linde (2004)).
 All these notions are clearly connected to the regularity of the process $X,$ when $X$ is a process.

 Applications of small ball probabilities are numerous : they appear when studying rates of convergence in the Law of the Iterated Logarithm (see Talagrand (1992), Kuelbs, Li, Linde (1994)) or the rate of escape of the Brownian motion (see Erickson (1980)).
 They even surprisingly provide a sufficient condition for the CLT (see Ledoux, Talagrand (1991), Theorem 10.13 p.289).
 However small ball problems remained until nowadays a matter essentially reserved to probability theory.
-It turns out that this topic may be of major interest in a recent and soaring area of statistics : functional data modelling.
-The situation may be summarized this way : since Lebesgue's density of an infinite-dimensional random $X$ does not exist, all the inferential techniques based on the density cannot hold anymore.
+However Van der Vaart and van Zanten (2007 and 2008) found applications of small ball techniques to Bayesian statistics It turns out that this topic may be also of interest in another area of statistics : functional data analysis.
+FDA for short extends classical statistical models designed for vectors to the situation when the data are functions or curves.
+One of the concern may be summarized this way : since Lebesgue's density of an infinite-dimensional random $X$ does not exist, all the inference techniques based on the density cannot hold anymore.
 In this framework, the small ball probabilities appear as a natural counterpart and should be investigated with much care.
-We illustrate this fact by pointing out an elementary example in the next subsection below.
+We illustrate this fact by pointing out an elementary example -kernel methods- in the next subsection below.

 First let us precise the $l_{2}$ framework.
 Consider $X$ a random variable defined the following way :